10 Essential Tips for Aspiring Vinyl Enthusiasts

 Hiss.
 Crackle.
 Pop.
 Many people think these sounds are a normal part of the vinyl experience.
 In reality, these sounds usually indicate that a record is dirty.

 To avoid these sounds, clean your records regularly.
-The AudioQuest record brush is a great tool for periodic cleaning.
+The Hunt record cleaning brush is a great tool for periodic cleaning.
 It's made of thin carbon fibers that help get the gunk out of your record grooves without scratching anything.
 LAST cleaning products are a great investment, too.
 LAST Power cleaner, in particular, does a great job removing residues that stick to new records during the manufacturing process.

 8. Cleaning the stylus is important, too.